jedgroev/SGWebsite/lessons/20180320_Github_Carlos/README.md

 ## Lesson objectives
 At the end of this lesson:
 - You will dispose of a personal website online where you can add your CV, talks, presentations, etc.
-- You will discover a system (Github) to perform version control (on text files mostly).
+- You will discover the Github system (no command line involved) to perform file version control.

 ### Time and Place
 - Where: room B0.203, Science Park 904